azarnuzy/Rent-Room-App/README.md

     composer create project laravel/laravel
   ```
 * Create database to store migration from the project
+* modify the code according to this repository
 * Run migration on directory project terminal
   ```
     php artisan migrate:fresh --seed